One of the best players to ever grace the 6-max cash game format, Andres “Educa-p0ker” Artinano, is here to drop some serious knowledge bombs.

 - Values in the HUD Part 2 (20:44)

-As you can see, Andres covers a lot of ground in about 22 hours of material.
-If that wasn’t enough, roughly 8 more hours of content will be added to the course in the next one or two weeks.
-The update will also include downloadable resources–HUDs, preflop ranges, and more.
+As you can see, Andres covers a lot of ground in about 25 hours of material.
+If that wasn’t enough, roughly 5 more hours of content will be added to the course in future updates.

 On top of these 50+ videos, members of the course get exclusive access to a private Facebook group featuring Andres and other Upswing coaches.
 It’s the perfect place to analyze hands and discuss concepts with others.